 Something very good to learn is the difference between pre-labor, false labor, and real labor.
 Braxton-Hicks contractions are common and can be quite uncomfortable for many women, but are just part of your body getting ready for the big day.
 They are NOT real pre-labor contractions.

 Having knowledge about different ways to deal with the laboring process can help ease your mind.
 Learn about the stages of labor here.

 Many other concerns may come up during the weeks before your baby’s birth.
 It may be helpful to have a list of questions to ask your doctor at your next visit or even for future reference once your baby is born.

 Talking to other women who have nursed or bottle-fed, and friends or family members can help shed some light on many of your anxieties that you may have and help you come to choices that will fit both you and your baby.

 What’s it really like being 38 weeks pregnant…?
-Here’s a true diary from a 38 weeks pregnant.
+Here’s a true diary from a mom who should have been 38 weeks pregnant.
 (Me..!)

 2 days into week 38 I gave birth to our little daughter!